tahsinamio/node-chat-app/README.md

 Chat application where users can join a room and choose to send their location.
 Created with node.js, socket.io and react.js

+Used by my high school's mental health support group for anonymous chats.

 link: https://stanforum.herokuapp.com/

 ### Homepage